belea-mcqcm/MaliciouslyCompliantQuotaCalculator/README.md

 >NOTE: When calculating for a `<target>`, overtime is taken into consideration.
 Subtotals might appear smaller than needed at first glance.

->For example, if the input is `mcqc 550`, the command will calculate how much and what scrap to sell to get to at least 550 total credits with what you already have, **not** to get an _extra_ 550.
+>If the input is `mcqc 550`, the command will calculate how much and what scrap to sell to get to _at least_ 550 total credits in total _including_ what you already have saved, **not** to get an _extra_ 550 on top of your current balance.

 The commands output some other relevant information:
 * How much was needed to meet the threshold required: `Quota/Target left`;